SalomePlatform/hexablock/doc/intro_groups.rst

 Define the groups on the model of blocks
 ========================================

+All groups are defined on the model of blocks.

 A group is characterized by the three following components:

-- its type
+- its kind of group (on cells or on nodes)
 - its name
 - its elements

-The six following classes define all the kind of group:

-- group3d for groups of hexahedra,
-- group2d for groups of facets,
-- group1d for groups of segments,
+There are 3 kinds of group of cells:

+- 1D cells (segments) based on edges of the model of blocks
+- 2D cells (quadrangles) based on quadrangles of the model of blocks
+- 3D cells (hexahedra) based on hexahedra of the model of blocks

+There are 4 kinds of group of nodes that are belong:

+- the vertices of the model of blocks
-- group0dVertices for groups of nodes on the edges,
+- the edges of the model of blocks
-- group0dFaces for groups of of nodes on the faces,
+- the quadrangles of the model of blocks
-- group0dBlocks for groups of nodes in the blocks,
+- the hexahedra of the model of blocks

-See TUI  scripts and GUI part.